 I asked, ‘Does caffeine make your tics worse?’.

-136 people (again, including myself) believe that caffeine makes tics worse.
+136 people (again, including myself) believe that caffeine makes them worse.
 101 of those still consume caffeine.

 63 people don’t see a change, and 56 people don’t drink caffeine.

 One issue I have with my poll is the option ‘I don’t drink caffeine anyway’.